ularc/user-docs/gettingstarted/index.rst

 About the cluster
 -----------------

-LARCC consists of 20 nodes that can be used for computation:
+LARCC consists of 20 nodes that can be used for computation.
+These nodes are distributed in two queues as indicated below:

 .. list-table:: LARCC hardware specs
-   :widths: 3 3 3 3 3 3 3 3 3 3 3 3
+   :widths: 3 3 3 3 3 3 3 3 3 3 3 3 3
    :header-rows: 1

+   * - Queue Name
-   * - Number of servers
+     - Number of servers
      - Processor
      - CPU core frequency
      - CPU sockets per node